top of page

 Yogurt

-Using unsweetened yogurt, which is very sour and acidic, as an ointment on your vagina, immediately lowers PH levels and usually causes instant relief with the itching and burning sensation.
-It is recommended to put on at night before going to bed, and let the yogurt work undisturbed throughout the night.
+Using unsweetened yogurt, which is very sour and acidic, as an "ointment" directly on your vagina, immediately lowers PH levels and usually causes instant relief from the itching and burning sensation.
+It is recommended to put on at night before going to bed, letting the yogurt work undisturbed throughout the night.

-Yogurt works wonderfully not only because of the lowered PH levels, but also since it contains tons of probiotic microbes (discussed below)
+Yogurt works wonderfully not only because of the lowered PH levels, but also since it contains good bacteria and probiotic.

 Tea Tree Oil

 The Tea Tree oil's strong aroma works as a fungicidal agent.
-Drip 1 or 2 (no more!) drops on your underwear and let the aroma do its job while it evaporates upwards.
+Drip 1 or 2 (no more!) drops directly on your underwear and let the aroma do its job while it evaporates upwards towards your vagina.
 It is important not to put the tea tree oil directly on the skin since it will burn!

 Foods

-Some theories suggest that avoiding certain foods will "starve" and thus eliminate the candida out of the digestive system, and that way it will also help vaginally.
-Anything basic, sweet or that is containing some sort of mushrooms or yeasts (both are fungus family) are to be avoided.
-These foods are - alcohol sugar, sweets, dough, pastries, dairy products (the non-sour ones, as apposed to yogurt).
+Some theories suggest that avoiding certain foods will "starve" and thus eliminate the candida.
+Anything alkaline, sweet or that is containing some sort of mushrooms or yeasts (both are fungus family) are to be avoided.
+These foods are - alcohol, sugar, sweets, dough, pastries, dairy products (the non-sour ones, as opposed to yogurt).

 Using this diet, together with probiotics with recommended dosages, is supposed to re-balance the natural flora of the intestines and eliminate the candida.

-But, in my experience - these diets don't work, or at least - they don't work well enough to be recommended on such a broad scale as they are being these days.
-I see a lot of exhausted, frustrated clients who have been starving themselves for months if not years, avoiding almost anything edible - and no results.
+But - in my experience, these diets don't work, or at least - they don't work well enough.
+I see a lot of exhausted, frustrated clients who have been on this diet for months, only to have the candida reappear once they go back eating.

 Probiotics

-Therefore, health experts recommend consuming probiotics while taking antibiotics, according to doctor's or pharmacist's instructions.
+Therefore it is recommend to consume probiotics while taking antibiotics, according to doctor's or pharmacist's instructions.

 Soap